 Make the filling

 Cut the avocados in half.
 Remove the pit.
-Scoop out the avocado flesh and place in the bowl.
+Scoop out the avocado flesh and place it in the bowl.

 Mix the red onion, tomato, cilantro, sour cream, garlic, cumin, lime juice, and salt.
 Mash to make a smooth filling.